Manifestion of structural Higgs and Goldstone modes in the hexagonal manganites: Experimental results

 \subsection{Raman spectroscopy}

-In Fig.~\ref{fig_pol} the Raman spectra are displayed of (a) ErMnO$_3$ with the $P6_3cm$ symmetry, of (b) InMnO$_3$ in the non-ferroelectric $P\bar{3}c1$ state, and of (c) the ferroelectric $P63cm$ variant of InMnO$_3$ at 10~K for the parallel (red) and perpendicular (black) polarizations of incoming and scattered photons.
+In Fig.~\ref{fig_pol} the Raman spectra at 10~K are displayed for (a) ferroelectric $P6_3cm$ ErMnO$_3$, (b) InMnO$_3$ in the antipolar $P\bar{3}c1$ state, and (c) the ferroelectric $P6_3cm$ variant of InMnO$_3$, for parallel (red) and perpendicular (black) polarizations of incoming and scattered photons.
 Our ErMnO$_3$ data (Fig.~\ref{fig_pol}(a)) are in excellent agreement with previously published results~\cite{vermetteRamanStudySpin2008}, showing all the previously reported A1 and E2 Raman active modes with the expected relative intensities and positions.
-The extinction of the A1 modes in the perpendicular configuration confirms the selection rules for the $P6_3cm$ space group, all expected Raman active modes are present and they are narrow, thus confirming the high quality of the ErMnO$_3$ single crystal used in the present study.
-For both the $P6_3cm$ and $P3c1$ InMnO$_3$ crystals we observe in Fig.~\ref{fig_pol}(b) and (c) the extinction of the mode at 680cm$^{-1}$ and of the shoulder at 280cm$^{-1}$ for the perpendicular polarizer configuration, which indicates that these modes belong to the A1 representation.
+The extinction of the A1 modes in the perpendicular configuration confirms the selection rules for the $P6_3cm$ space group, and the narrow linewidths confirm the high quality of the ErMnO$_3$ single crystal used in this study.
+For both the $P6_3cm$ and $P\bar{3}c1$ InMnO$_3$ crystals we observe in Fig.~\ref{fig_pol}(b) and (c) the extinction of the mode at 680 cm$^{-1}$ and of the shoulder at 280 cm$^{-1}$ for the perpendicular polarizer configuration, which indicates that these modes belong to the A1 representation.
 The peaks at $\sim$ 140, 280 and 330 cm$^{-1}$ persist for perpendicular polarization and therefore have E2 symmetry.
 The small crystal size leads to broad peaks and difficulty in umambiguously assigning the remaining peak frequencies, although the peaks at around 450 and 600 cm$^{-1}$ are likely of A1 symmetry.

 In Fig.~\ref{fig_raman}(a-c) we show the detailed temperature dependence of the Raman spectra of all three crystals.
 For sake of clarity the curves have been shifted vertically proportional to their temperatures.
 By fitting the curves with Lorentzian functions, we extracted the temperature dependence of the phonon frequencies, shown in Fig.~\ref{fig_raman}(d-f) for (d) the ErMnO$_3$ sample, (e) the $P\bar{3}c1$ InMnO$_3$ sample and (f) the $P6_3cm$ InMnO$_3$ sample.